ECCC-ASTD-MRD/MIDAS-src/README.md

 clone_projet --no-central -c main git@gitlab.science.gc.ca:atmospheric-data-assimilation/midas.git midas-main
 ```

+To use this version, it is necessary to load LibRMN 20 utilities
+starting from version `rpn/utils/20231219`.

 ## Getting the code for branch `v_4.0`

 The code related to the `v_4.0` release is available with the command: